QuentinRa/blog.quentinra.dev/operating-systems/windows/security/index.md

 * **Discretionary Access Control List (DACL)**: A list of ACEs
 * **System Access Control List (SACL)**: Optionally, a list that specifies which security events should be audited.

+#### Local Security Authority (LSA)

+The Local Security Authority (LSA) is a process responsible for security-related functions in the operating system.

+* Authenticating users
+* Enforcing security policies
+* Generating access tokens <small>(contains security information such as privileges, used by processes/... to authorize users)</small>

+It's managed by `lsass.exe`, the Local Security Authority Subsystem Service (LSASS).
 </div></div>

 <hr class="sep-both">